MinaProtocol/mina/frontend/website/docs/getting-started.md

 Run the following commands to use MiniUPnP to reconfigure ports on your IP address:

-1. First run `ifconfig` to get your external IP address - you can find this in the output corresponding to the field `en0` on macOS and `wlan0` on a linux system:
+1. First run `ifconfig` to get your internal IP address - you can find this in the output corresponding to the field `en0` on macOS and `wlan0` on a linux system:

         $ ifconfig